o3de/o3de-multiplayersample/MPSGameLift/Documentation/GameLift.md

 ## Prepare for GameLift
 ### Upload the build to GameLift

+---
+**NOTE**

-Note: Builds are tied to Fleets; you may want to delete the existing build and fleet via the AWS Gamelift dashboard just so you don't accidentally reference old builds or old fleets in future steps.
+Builds are tied to Fleets; you may want to delete the existing build and fleet via the AWS Gamelift dashboard just so you don't accidentally reference old builds or old fleets in future steps.

+---

 ```sh
 aws gamelift upload-build --operating-system WINDOWS_2016 --build-root C:\GameLiftPackageWindows\ --name MultiplayerSample --build-version v1.0 --region us-west-2
 ```